-While AL explicitly aims to minimize the label complexity of learning, it is also important to consider reducing the parameter complexity of the acquisition model.
-Effectively lowering parameter complexity can lead to a corresponding reduction in label complexity, further improving training efficiency.
-As PLMs grow larger, fine-tuning becomes increasingly challenging due to the sheer number of parameters involved.
-To address this issue, adapters \cite{houlsby-etal-2019-parameter} have been recently introduced as compact modules that can be incorporated between the layers of PLMs.
-These adapters enable a considerable degree of parameter-sharing, thereby fostering the practice of parameter-efficient fine-tuning (PEFT) through modular learning \cite{pfeiffer-etal-2023-modular}.
-During the tuning process for a downstream task, only the parameters of the adapters are updated, resulting in a significantly reduced number of parameters.
+While AL aims at directly minimizing the label complexity of learning, training efficiency can also be improved by reducing the \textit{parameter complexity} of the model.
+This becomes more important as PLMs grow larger, and fine-tuning becomes increasingly challenging due to the sheer number of parameters involved.
+To address this issue, adapters \cite{houlsby-etal-2019-parameter} have been introduced as compact modules that can be incorporated between the layers of PLMs.
+Adapters enable considerable parameter-sharing, facilitating parameter-efficient fine-tuning (PEFT) through modular learning \cite{pfeiffer-etal-2023-modular}.
+In this process, only the parameters of the adapters are updated during the tuning for a specific downstream task.
 Recent research \cite{he-etal-2021-effectiveness, li-liang-2021-prefix, karimi-mahabadi-etal-2021-parameter} has revealed that some PEFT methods outperform full fine-tuning (FFT) in low-resource settings, potentially due to better stability and a decreased risk of overfitting.
-In contrast, FFT has been shown to exhibit instability in scenarios with limited data, whereas PEFT methods have proven to be well-suited for such circumstances.
+In contrast, FFT has been shown to exhibit instability in scenarios with limited data.

-Despite the promising results demonstrated by PEFT methods in low-resource settings, a notable gap remains in the research landscape.
-Given that the majority of real-world AL scenarios involve a restricted amount of data, PEFT methods emerge as strong candidates as acquisition models for AL. However, there has been no exploration of AL in conjunction with adapters.
+Despite the promising results demonstrated by PEFT methods in low-resource settings, there is a striking gap in research on parameter-efficient training with respect to how PEFT interacts with AL. Given that the majority of real-world AL scenarios involve a restricted amount of data, PEFT methods emerge as strong candidates for AL acquisition models.
+However, there has been no exploration of AL in conjunction with adapters.
 Investigating this uncharted territory can further advance our understanding of AL and reveal novel strategies for optimizing performance in low-resource settings.